Rachel Blumberg: Music career

-Blumberg has recorded with Providence, RI band The Low Anthem and performed with Califone, Death Vessel, and Honeybunch.
+Blumberg has recorded with Providence, Rhode Island, band the Low Anthem and performed with Califone, Death Vessel, and Honeybunch.
 She has performed her own music under the monikers Manzanita and Arch Cape.

-In addition to drums and singing, she plays ukulele, banjo, accordion, piano, and other various stringed, electronic or percussion instruments.
+In addition to drums and singing, she plays ukulele, banjo, accordion, piano, and other various stringed, electronic and percussion instruments.

-Blumberg has taught for many years at Portland, Oregon's Rock and Roll Camp For Girls and its Girls Rock!
+Blumberg has taught for many years at Portland, Oregon's Rock and Roll Camp for Girls and its Girls Rock!
 Rhode Island offshoot.

 Filmmaking and art

 Blumberg makes music videos using stop motion animation and a variety of other techniques including painting, collage, and puppetry.
 Notable videos she has directed include "Dry Town (Demo)" by Gillian Welch, and "Jules and Jim" by Nada Surf; others include songs by Musee Mechanique, Dramady, and Tom Hagerman.
 Blumberg says her animation style was influenced by the work of the Brothers Quay and Jan Svankmajer.

-As a visual artist, she has shown her work in Portland, Oregon and Omaha, Nebraska.
-Notable musicians who own her work include Gillian Welch, Jonathan Richman, Matthew Caws of Nada Surf, Jenny Conlee of The Decemberists, and Laura Veirs.
+As a visual artist, she has shown her work in Portland, Oregon, and Omaha, Nebraska.
+Notable musicians who own her work include Gillian Welch, Jonathan Richman, Matthew Caws of Nada Surf, Jenny Conlee of the Decemberists, and Laura Veirs.